Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 - ### **Customer Approval:**

-    - In this stage, Waiting for Customer Approval to process Retirement.
-Once the Customer Approved, then moved to under processing stage.
+    - In This stage, Waiting for Customer Approval in Case and Task Management.
+Once the Customer Approved in Case and Task Mangement, Then it will moved to **UnderProcessing** stage in HRM.

-    - In Case and Task Management, Retirement Process will move to Customer Approval stage, Customer or User will Approve from Case and Task Management, Once Approved in Case and Task Management, it will moved to UnderProcessing Stage.
+    - **In Case and Task Management**, Retirement Process will move to **Customer Approval** stage, Customer will **Approve** from Case and Task Management.

+    - Once Approved in Case and Task Management, Then it will moved to **UnderProcess** Stage in Case and Task Management.

+    - **User can move the request to required stage,**

       - *In The Action field is following to,*